 - Ice cubes

 Step 1: Prepare the Pot

-Fill the large pot about halfway with tap water.
-Place the glass, or metal, bowl in the pot and see if it floats.
+Fill the large pot with tap water until it is about half full.
+Place the glass, or metal, bowl in the water and see if it floats.

-Keep in mind that the bowl will likely sink as it fills with distilled water.
-If you fear it will touch the bottom of the pot, place the round baking rack in the pan.
+The bowl will likely sink as it fills with distilled water.
+If you fear it will touch the bottom of the pot, place the round baking rack into the pot first.

 Step 2: Set the Temperature

-Place the pot on the stove on a medium to high heat.
-The water must boil before moving to the next step.
+Place the pot on the stove on medium to high heat.
+The water must boil before you proceed.
 When it boils, it removes chemicals such as ethanol and methanol.